Minnesota needs to adopt a new statute affirming your right to present the defense of medical necessity to a marijuana criminal-charge. Why?

 The English courts stated the principle of necessity in 1551 in Reninger v.
 Fagossa (1 Plowd.
 1, 75 Eng.
 Rep. 1): “A man may break the words of the law, and yet not break the law itself … where the words of them are broken to avoid greater inconvenience, or through necessity, or by compulsion.”
 The case cites the New Testament example of eating sacred bread through necessity of hunger or taking another’s corn.
 Mathew 12:3-4.
 Older English cases contain many examples which recognize the general principle of necessity.
 It was a defense to breaking a law that the person committed the act to save a life or put out a fire.
 Jurors could depart without the permission of the judge in case of emergency.
 Prisoners might escape from a burning jail without committing a crime.
 A person did not commit the misdemeanor of exposing an infected person in public if the person was being carried through the streets to a doctor.

 The necessity defense is sometimes called the lesser-of-two-evils defense.
-It is a justification type defense.
+It is often a justification type defense.
 If the defense is accepted by the jury, it does not mean the defendant did not intentionally do the prohibited act, but rather that he or she reasonably did so to avoid a greater evil, out of necessity.
 It is a common law defense — old and widely accepted.
 Like many other common law defenses, it has often been codified in statutes over the past several decades, in many jurisdictions.

 The term “medical necessity defense” is a special application of the more general, necessity defense.
 If you are sick with glaucoma or cancer and marijuana provides you with relief or cure, even though marijuana may be a crime to possess or grow in some states, you may decide that preserving your health (or your child’s life) is a greater necessity than complying with the criminal Prohibition.
 The majority of people in the United States today, according to poll after poll, agree that medical use of marijuana should not be a crime.
 As a result it is likely that many if not most jurors may share that majority view, that medical marijuana is not a real crime.
 But in Minnesota jurors are not currently empowered to decide cases with all of the evidence.